ageller/Firefly/README.md

 Commit `website/_site` along with whatever source you changed.
 The server serves the built output, so a change that was never built is a change that never appears.

+`website/README.md` covers the rest: how the page is assembled, how to add a gallery entry (each thumbnail is committed as both a `.webp` and a `.png`), and the caveats around the hero's live-demo iframe.

 ### Publishing a change

 Changes flow one way: here → deployment repository → server.
 The server only pulls.